-I remember the call from my older sister, “Erin died.”
-I remember sobbing in the bathroom while Jt was in the shower.
+I remember the call from my sister, she immediately said just two words, “Erin died.”
+We talked about the details and we hung up and I was completely lost.
+In skydiving, they call the free fall portion a “mindfuck”.
+Your brain can’t process what’s happening in real time and it goes all rush and static.
+That’s how this felt.
+I remember sitting in the bathroom sobbing while Jt was in the shower.
 I remember going into avoidance mode and taking the kids to school because what are you supposed to do?
 What else can you do?

 I remember running in to grab a coffee and coming across two friends.
 I remember saying out loud for the first time, “my sister died this morning” and tears flowing right there in the coffee shop.

-I remember panicking then that they would take her body before I got there and I called my little sister, freaking out, and she said, “hurry.”
-I remember getting there and the sheriff’s car parked out front.
+I remember panicking then that they would take her body before I got there, like my brain was finally figuring out that there were things that needed to happen.
+I called my other sister, freaking out, and she just said, “hurry.”
+I remember getting there and seeing the sheriff’s car parked out front.
 I remember sitting in her room with her, alone first, and then with my mom and sisters.
 I remember the outfit our mom put her in, cozy jammies, exactly as I would have done.
 I remember how I stroked her cold face, put socks on her cold feet, wondered about her nose beginning to purple before any other part of her.

 I remember the funeral home arriving.
-I remember them wheeling her out of her room in a thick plastic bag.
+I remember them wheeling her out of her room on a stretcher, her body encased in a thick plastic bag.
 I remember kissing her face for the last time before they zipped the heavy bag closed.

 I remember staying with my parents and sisters for several days as we made arrangements.
 I remember writing her obituary together, choosing her burial plot, and pissing off my dad as we giggled at the weird grave markers throughout the cemetery.
-I remember staying up most nights, eventually lying down on the couch just before dawn.
+I remember staying up most nights, smoking and talking to my sister, eventually lying down on the couch just before dawn.
 I remember never quite getting to sleep before hearing the wails of my mother from the back of the house as she woke up only to remember.
 There is no sound on earth like that one.